benmo009/duckiebot-parking/README.md

 Start the keyboard teleop node with `$ rosrun teleop_twist_keyboard teleop_twist_keyboard.py`.
 Drive the duckiebot around so that the parking sign is in the camera view.

 Run `$ rosrun robotics_project park_at_pose.py`.
 If the parking sign is in view, the duckiebot should drive to the parking spot.

+## Visual Lane Following

+Use the Jupyter Notebook `find_lane.ipynb` to go through the process of estimating the car's pose relative to the center lane line for one image.

+In one terminal, start ROS with `$ roscore`

+Open another terminal and start the simulation node `$ python duckietown-sim-node.py`

+Open a third terminal and start the camera controler node `$ python duckietown_camera_controller.py`

+Optionally, run a node that shows the warped and filtered perspective with `$ python duckietown_camera_show_binary.py`

+Video demo in `visual_lane_following_demo.mp4`

+TODO:

+- adjust gains for better control
+- Build using ROS catkin system so that it can be launched using `roslaunch`